Schedule Service

 If there’s no gas smell but the house is getting cold, especially when temperatures outside are near or below 40 degrees, it’s important to stay warm.
 Gather everyone in one room, preferably one without large windows, and close the doors to conserve heat.
 Layer up with blankets, sweaters, and socks.
 If you have a safe alternative heat source like an electric space heater, use it carefully, keeping it away from flammable materials.
 This is also a good reminder of why preventative maintenance plans are so valuable for avoiding these situations.

-How to Prepare for the Technician’s Arrival
+How to Prepare for the Technician’s Visit

 Once you’ve made the call, a few simple steps can help the technician work more efficiently.
 First, make sure there is a clear and safe path to your furnace, whether it’s in a closet, the attic, or the basement.
 Move any boxes, furniture, or other items that might be in the way.
 It’s also helpful to turn on lights in the area so they can see what they’re doing.